REGION: Central Chile

 Note: It is essential that you wear layered clothing in order to fully enjoy and participate in this excursion, windbreaker, sunglasses, hat, and sun protector.

-INCLUDED: Professional local tour guide (with First Aid Accreditation and mobile phone), tour of winery and grounds, wine tasting, and private transportation with seat insurance.
+INCLUDED: Professional local tour guide (with First Aid Accreditation and mobile phone), tour of winery and grounds, wine tasting, and private transportation.

 NOT INCLUDED: Travel insurance, personal equipment, lunch*, tips or anything not listed in the program.